G20 says nearing growth goal, but more needed from Europe

-CAIRNS Australia The Group of 20 leading nations say they are tantalisingly close to adding an extra $2 trillion (1.23 trillion British pound) to the global economy and creating millions of new jobs, but Europe's extended stagnation remains a major stumbling block.
+CAIRNS Australia The Group of 20 leading nations say they are tantalisingly close to adding an extra $2 trillion to the global economy and creating millions of new jobs, but Europe's extended stagnation remains a major stumbling block.

 The finance ministers and central bank chiefs gathered in the Australian city of Cairns claimed progress on fireproofing the world's financial system and on closing tax loopholes exploited by giant multinationals.